-For this observing season (January to December 2011, except June to July 2011 for maintenance), the K and Q bands dual-beam mode are opened to international users.
+For this observing season (January to December 2012, except June to July 2012 for maintenance), the K and Q bands dual-beam mode are opened to international users.
+Also, the C band single-beam mode is opened tentatively in this season.
 Total observing time up to 400 hrs will be available for the common-use observing time.
-The observation with 6 elements array (VERA + Nobeyama 45-m and Kashima 34-m) is also available, with observing time of 100 hrs at maximum.
+The observation with 6 elements array (VERA + Nobeyama 45-m and Kashima 34-m) is also available for the K and Q bands, with observing time of 100 hrs at maximum.
 The observable period for the Nobeyama 45-m telescope is from November to May, but it may vary from year to year because of its maintenance level.
 Also the Kashima 34-m telescope could not join VERA during its maintenance season, usually from August to October.